MDLC01/board-n-pieces/src/lib.typ

   /// The size of each square.
   square-size: 1cm,
+  /// The stroke to add between squares.
+  square-stroke: none,
   /// How to fill white squares.
   white-square-fill: rgb("#ffce9e"),
   /// How to fill black squares.